gessnerfl/fake-smtp-server/README.md

 The Fake SMTP Server is a simple SMTP server which is designed for development purposes.
 The server collects all received emails, stores the emails in an in-memory database and provides access to the emails via a web interface.

 There is no POP3 or IMAP interface included by intention.
-The basic idea for this software is that it is used during development to configure the server as target mail server.
-Instead of sending the emails to a real SMTP server which would forward the mails to the target recipient or reject test emails (e.g. @example.com mails) the server just accepts all mails, stores the in the database so that they can be rendered in the UI.
-This allows you to use any test mail and check the sent email in the web application of the Fake SMTP Server.
+The basic idea of this software is that it is used during development to configure the server as target mail server.
+Instead of sending the emails to a real SMTP server which would forward the mails to the target recipient or return with mail undelivery for test email addresses (e.g.
+@example.com) the server just accepts all mails, stores them in the database so that they can be rendered in the UI.
+This allows you to use any test mail address and check the sent email in the web application of the Fake SMTP Server.

 # Configuration